majapersson/infinite-world/README.md

 - [x] Generate random z values to create hills
 - [x] Look up and implement Perlin/Simplex noise
 - [x] Return z value to player
+- [ ] Randomize x and y values as well, to avoid grid feeling
 - [ ] Generate environment (flowers, trees, ponds)
   - [ ] Randomize rotation, height and models of flowers and trees
 - [ ] Look into how to add vertices to existing geometry, or shift geometry to new terrain